Frequently Asked Questions About Health Insurance Basics

 Durable medical equipment includes, but is not limited to, the following: hospital beds, crutches, canes, wheelchairs, walkers, peripheral circulatory aids, cervical collars, traction equipment, physiotherapy equipment, oxygen equipment, and ostomy supplies.
 You should always check with both your provider and Independence Blue Cross to determine whether an item is considered to be durable medical equipment.

 Your health care coverage is considered out-of-network when you visit a doctor or hospital that does not participate in our network.
-With an HMO plan, you only have coverage for in-network providers, while PPO plans allow you the freedom to see both in- and out-of-network providers.1
+With HMO and EPO plans, you only have coverage for in-network providers, while PPO plans allow you the freedom to see both in- and out-of-network providers.1

 What Is an Urgent Care Center?